kgryte/utils-fs-read-file/README.md

 	}
 	```

-	can be replaced by method which addresses existence via `error` handling.
+	can be replaced by an approach which addresses existence via `error` handling.

 	``` javascript
 	var readFile = require( 'utils-fs-read-file' );